“Don’t wait to buy real estate, buy real estate and wait” – Robert G Allen

 Why Invest In Real Estate?

 Imagine… it’s rent day, you go online to check your bank account… a monthly ritual.
 Its different than when you were younger.
 Back then you were handing over the cheques, now you are the one collecting the rent and you know that every month gets you closer to financial freedom.
+Be careful you do not make the biggest mistake many investors make.
+Let us help you start today.
+We have spoken for many major investing groups and are real estate investors ourselves.

 What are the benefits?

 Tax advantages and write offs – Mortgage interest, property management, insurance, property taxes, maintenance costs and utility bills can be written off against the income of the property.
 Profit from the sale of the property may be a capital gain (reduced taxes) as well.
+It is critical to make sure you find value when you invest.

 - Passive Income – Every month you collect income from the property and the mortgage balance is reduced when you make your payment.